libogonek/ogonek/README.md

 the `tools` folder.

-Once you have source code for the UCD, you can compile the whole shebang by running `python scons.py dist` from the command line (requires Python to be installed, for obvious reasons).
+Once you have source code for the UCD, you can compile the whole shebang by running `scons dist` from the command line (requires SCons to be installed, for obvious reasons).
 This will create a zip file in the dist/ directory with both the headers and the library files necessary to use ogonek.
 By default, a static library is built.
 To build a shared library (DLL), add `lib=shared` to the command-line when building.

 # Status